intiMRA/imra_code_blog/_posts/Implicit-View-Logic-Using-Enums.md

 }
 ```

-Here is how the app looks like:
+Here is what the app looks like:
 ![Fig 1](/imra_code_blog/assets/blog/implicit-view-logic-using-enums/basic.gif)

 So what is going on here?
-We have three booleans that we have to keep track of ```viewModel.colorsModel.shouldShowColorOne, viewModel.colorsModel.shouldShowColorTwo and viewModel.colorsModel.mix```. we can see that ```viewModel.colorsModel.mix``` is dependent on the other two values to do anything.
-We can also see that the ```shouldShowColor``` values can each can allow the view to show something as well as having a different outcome when they are both together.
+We have three booleans that we have to keep track of ```viewModel.colorsModel.shouldShowColorOne, viewModel.colorsModel.shouldShowColorTwo and viewModel.colorsModel.mix```.
+We can see that ```viewModel.colorsModel.mix``` is dependent on the other two values.
+We can also see that the ```shouldShowColor``` values can each allow the view to show something as well as having a different outcome when they are both together.
 This logic is not very implicit and it is difficult to know what is going on here.
-Here is where enums can come in to help.
+This is where enums can come for the rescue.

 ## Using Enums

-Enums are great to represent states because they are implicit and have well defined values.
-For these examples we can explore 4 different distinct states: ```showBothColors, showMixedColors, showColor and emptyState```, each of these will have values associated to them.
-We can let our view Consume these states instead like so:
+Enums are great for representing states, they are implicit and have well-defined values.
+For these examples, we can explore 4 different distinct states: ```showBothColors, showMixedColors, showColor and emptyState```, each of these will have values associated with them.
+Now our view can consume these states instead of relying on the boolean values directly:

 ```Swift
 switch viewModel.viewState {